Overview of the SharePoint Framework

 Why the SharePoint Framework?

 SharePoint was launched as an on-premises product in 2001.
 Over time, a large developer community has extended and shaped it in many ways.
-For the most part, the developer community followed the same patterns and practices that the SharePoint product development team used, including web parts, SharePoint feature XML, and more.
-Many features were written in C#, compiled to DLLs, and deployed to on-premises farms.
+The developer community followed the same patterns and practices that the SharePoint product development team used, including web parts, SharePoint feature XML, and more.
+Many features were written in C#, compiled to DLLs, and deployed to on-premises server farms.

-There are a few downsides to this approach, however.
+There are a few downsides to this approach.
 First, while you can package your solution so that end users can drop the control onto the page, you can't easily provide configuration options.
 Also, the end user can edit the page and modify the script, which can break the web part.
-Another big problem is that the Script Editor web part is not marked as "Safe For Scripting".
+Another significant problem is that the Script Editor web part isn't marked as "Safe For Scripting".
 Most self-service site collections (my-sites, team sites, group sites) have a feature known as "NoScript" enabled.
 Technically, it is the removal of the Add/Customize Pages (ACP) permission in SharePoint.
 This means that the Script Editor web part will be blocked from executing on these sites.

 SharePoint Add-in model

-The current option for solutions that run in NoScript sites is the add-in/app-part model.
+The current option for solutions that run in NoScript sites is the add-in/app-part model introduced in SharePoint Server 2013.
 This implementation creates an iFrame where the actual experience resides and executes.
 The advantage is that because it's external to the system and has no access to the current DOM/connection, it's easier for information workers to trust and deploy.
 End users can install add-ins on NoScript sites.

 SharePoint Framework License